 In 2003, the name was changed to United Way of Whiteside County when Morrison joined the county effort.

-In 2004 Pharmacy Assistance program was initiated.
-Eligible once every 90 days for assistance.
+In 2004, the Pharmacy Assistance program was initiated.
+Adults county-wide are eligible once every 90 days for assistance.

-In 2013 The 2-1-1 easy to remember FREE phone number that links people 24/7 365 days to resources that will help them get started.
+In 2013, the 2-1-1 easy to remember FREE phone number that links people 24/7 365 days to resources that will help them get started was begun.

-In 2017 The Elder Scam Alert Forum, providing information to keep our elders aware of current efforts to scam them for money.
+In 2017, the Elder Scam Alert Forum, providing information to keep our elders aware of current efforts to scam them for money, got off the ground.